How to Become a Travel Writer (& Get Paid For It)

 - Who you are

-- Why you should be the one to write about the piece and not anyone else
+- Why you should be the one to write this piece and not just anyone else (editors care about your real-life experience or expertise, especially in 2025!)

 Pitching sucks.
 I STILL hate doing it.
-But it’s a part of working for yourself as a writer, so it’s something you’ll want to start on.
+But it’s part of working for yourself as a writer, so it’s something you’ll want to start on (and keep getting better at).

 You’ll make mistakes when you pitch—seriously, I STILL do.
 So, write your pitch.
 Double-check it.
-Run it by someone you trust and see if there are any quick fixes you can do to improve.
+Run it by someone you trust and see if there are any quick fixes.
 Then send it and move on.

-If you haven’t heard anything from the publication in a week or two, it’s totally fair game to circle around and follow up.
-A simple, “I just wanted to follow up and see if you were interested in this” will do.
+If you haven’t heard anything back in a week or two, it’s totally fair game to follow up.
+A simple, “Just following up to see if you’re interested in this” will do.

-Don’t feel bad if you get a rejection or, worse yet, hear nothing back.
+Don’t feel bad if you get a rejection or, even worse, hear nothing back.
 It happens to all of us.

 Stick to one pitch per outlet.
-If you don’t hear from them in a while, then you can move on to the next.
-In most cases, I’d give it 14 days, at least, but check their writer guidelines to see if they have a predetermined time frame set out.
+If you don’t hear from them after a while, move on to the next.
+Usually, give it at least 14 days (or check their guidelines for a specific time frame).

 6. Rinse and Repeat

 This is not a reflection on you or your work—unless your work sucks, then maybe it is.
-But in most cases, editor’s inboxes are STACKED with pitches.
-They only have so much room and budget to hire contractors.
+(Kidding… sort of!)
+But in most cases, editors’ inboxes are stacked with pitches, and they only have so much room (and budget) to hire contractors.
+In 2025, the competition is even fiercer, but editors are always on the lookout for authentic voices and fresh perspectives.

-Keep creating sample work and keep reaching out.
-If you try enough times, someone eventually says yes.
+Keep creating sample work, keep building your real-world experience, and keep reaching out.
+If you try enough times, someone will eventually say yes.

 What Do Travel Writer’s Get Paid?

 Unless you’re a staff writer for a publication, you likely won’t get a salary as a travel writer.
-Most of us work on a per-word or per-piece basis, and for those writing for bigger publications, you’ll be at their mercy of how much they’ll pay for it.
+Most of us work on a per-word or per-piece basis, and for those writing for bigger publications, you’ll be at the mercy of whatever rate they’re offering.

 Payment of $150 to $500 per article isn’t uncommon for a seasoned travel writer.
-However, as a newer writer, you’ll probably make closer to $50 to $100 per article.
-It’s not the most lucrative niche to write in, but if you get good you should see pay increases!
+As a newer writer, expect more in the $50 to $100 per article range.
+Honestly, rates haven’t always kept up with inflation, so don’t be surprised if some outlets pay less than you hoped.
+Travel writing isn’t always the most lucrative niche—but if you get good and bring a unique perspective or real expertise, you should see your pay rise over time.

-I always recommend providing your own freelance rates when you approach a new client (after you’ve had some back and forth of course!).
-While they might not pay you them yet, it’s worth it to know what you WANT to make versus what they offer.
-You don’t have to take every job that’s offered to you!
+I always recommend providing your own freelance rates when you approach a new client (after you’ve had some back and forth, of course).
+Even if they don’t pay your rate right away, it helps you know what you want to make, versus just taking whatever’s on offer.
+Remember, you don’t have to accept every job—value your work, and don’t be afraid to say no.

 What Other Niches Go Well with Travel Writing?

-I’m a firm believer that when you’re starting out you need to explore multiple writing niches.
-But if all you’ve ever considered is travel writing, you might not have any ideas of what else you could write about without straying too far.
+I’m a firm believer that when you’re starting out, you should explore multiple writing niches.
+If you’ve only ever considered travel writing, you might not know what else you could write about without straying too far.

-Writing in other niches can be a good way to back-door some by-lined work that has a travel angle for your portfolio, and still make money while you do it.
+Writing in other niches is a great way to back-door some bylined work with a travel angle and still get paid while you build your portfolio.

 What About Writing Guest Posts?

 A lot of people talk about using guest posts to boost your street cred in the beginning—whether or not you’re aiming to become a travel writer.
-And I can tell you that while I don’t have a problem with it, I’ve never guest-posted anywhere to gain followers or get a published piece.
+And while there’s nothing wrong with guest posting, it’s just not really my thing.

 Is Travel Writing For Me?

-Becoming a travel writer is just like becoming a writer in any other niche.
-It’s not right for everyone, even some of those that are passionate about it don’t find it to be a fulfilling job.
+Becoming a travel writer is just like starting out in any other writing niche.
+It’s not right for everyone—even people who are passionate about travel sometimes discover it’s not a fulfilling job for them.

 And there’s nothing wrong with that.

-If you get into travel writing and decide that it’s simply not the niche for you, then move onto the next.
-It’s OK to decide that you don’t want to do something, even if you’ve already started it.
+If you get into travel writing and decide it’s simply not the niche for you, then move on to the next.
+It’s totally OK to change your mind, even if you’ve already put in time and effort.

-I did a lot of personal and commercial finance writing earlier on, only to find out it wasn’t my favourite thing in the world.
-There are definitely aspects of it that I LOVE but a lot of the work I was doing I wasn’t passionate about.
+I did a lot of personal and commercial finance writing earlier in my career, only to realize it wasn’t my favorite thing.
+There were parts I enjoyed, but a lot of the work just didn’t light me up.

 Final thoughts: How to Become a Travel Writer

-Travel writing is NOT for everyone, and because it’s such a *fun* niche to work in, there’s A LOT of competition.
-But if you’ve been daydreaming about travel writing, there’s no time like the present to try.
+Travel writing isn’t for everyone, and because it’s such a fun niche, there’s a ton of competition.
+But if you’ve been daydreaming about becoming a travel writer, there’s no time like the present to give it a try.